 Orientation is designed to ensure you have a smooth transition to university.
 We'll help you feel at home here.
 You'll be able to meet staff from your faculty, have fun, and make friends.
-The day includes a powhiri, faculty sessions, campus tour and DELNA screening.
-There are also specific Orientation sessions for Māori, Pacific and international students. www.auckland.ac.nz/orientation
+The day includes a Mihi Whakatau ceremony, faculty sessions, and a campus tour.
+There are also specific Orientation sessions for Māori, Pacific and international students. auckland.ac.nz/orientation

 If you're from overseas, you can attend an additional Orientation programme to help you adjust to your new home.
 (See pg.
-18.)
+20.)